-One unit of credit hour is assigned at least 3 hours of contact time either through direct classroom discussion or through online video or audio presentations, assigned reading and quizzes, and discussions (For example: Christian Experience I, a 3-unit course).
-If the student spends 2 hours viewing the video material, they would have to spend 7 hours work during the week in online or phone discussion, reading and assignments.
+One unit of credit hour is assigned at least 3 hours of contact time per week (in a 10-week quarter), either through direct classroom discussion or through online video or audio presentations, assigned reading and quizzes, and online discussion boards.
+If the student spends 2 hours viewing video material, the remaining 7 hours work during the week will be fulfilled through online or phone discussion, reading and assignments.